Monday, April 26, 2021

 One of my favorite parts about writing my Capstone was conducting my research.
 I conducted surveys from Surveymonkey.com and polled individuals from various backgrounds, educational standings, age groups, socioeconomic statuses, and careers.
 Being able to connect the journal articles I read with the research I collected was very interesting and enlightening on a topic I had little to no knowledge about at one point.

-Since I am an aspiring HR manager, this Capstone project has catapulted me in the right direction in regards to working in the research enterprise.
+Since I am an aspiring NYC Department of Education (DOE) School Counselor, this Capstone project has catapulted me in the right direction in regard to working in the education sector.
+Researching and understanding how the environment has an impact on people's mental state is important to me.
 Even though completing a lengthy Capstone paper and writing another thesis for my History 401: Seminar in Advanced Historical Study was challenging, it was worth being challenged.
 Being able to work with and learn from my faculty advisor, Professor William Ellery Samuels is something that I know will last a lifetime.

 Overall, completing this Capstone in a world that has been momentarily flipped upside down shows how I am capable of doing anything as long as I stay on my purpose.
 I can overcome any obstacles that affect me in my life or at the university level.
-I hope to continue to build on my research skills and incorporate all that I have learned when I pursue a graduate degree in Liberal Studies and then later become a full-time HR manager.
+I hope to continue to build on my research skills and problem-solving skills and incorporate all that I have learned when I become a full-time School Counselor.

 As my undergraduate college experience comes to an end, writing my Capstone and learning about environmental blights is something I will not soon forget.
 Never forget the people that helped you along the way as well.
 Both in times of darkness and light, the relationships you have with people matter a lot.
 Please remember that.
 The Verrazzano School experience at the College of Staten Island was phenomenal.